szabgab/demo-flask-project/README.md

 # Demo flask application

-To be used for the Jenkins demo
+To be used for the Jenkins demo.

 ## Development server